peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(String str, OutputStream stream) throws IOException
-<p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
-The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b></p> <p>Writes a string in CBOR format to a data stream.
+<p>Writes a string in CBOR format to a data stream.
+The string will be
- The string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).</p>
+ encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).</p>

 **Parameters:**